Basic and clinical research are integral to the Division of Reproductive Endocrinology and Infertility education and patient care missions.

-In Dr. Lisa Halvorson’s Laboratory, basic scientists are examining the neuroendocrine control of reproduction with an emphasis on the role of the anterior pituitary, the gland that produces the gonadotropins, luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
+In Lisa Halvorson, M.D.'s Laboratory, basic scientists are examining the neuroendocrine control of reproduction with an emphasis on the role of the anterior pituitary, the gland that produces the gonadotropins, luteinizing hormone (LH), and follicle-stimulating hormone (FSH).

 Investigators are trying to identify the molecular mechanisms that lead to the onset of fertility and also contribute to its cessation during menopause.

-Elsewhere in the division, Drs.
-Bruce Carr and Victor Beshay are studying the role of CYP17 (17-hydroxylase) in polycystic ovary syndrome (PCOS), a hormonal disorder that can affect a woman’s ability to become pregnant.
+Elsewhere in the division, Bruce Carr, M.D. and Victor Beshay, M.D. are studying the role of CYP17 (17-hydroxylase) in polycystic ovary syndrome (PCOS), a hormonal disorder that can affect a woman’s ability to become pregnant.

 They have identified a transcription factor, c-FOS, which appears to control and inhibit CYP17 production in the ovary.
 The ultimate goal of this research is to develop new clinical protocols to treat women suffering from PCOS.